 In this time, IUU fishing for Patagonian toothfish dropped by 99% as illegal operators were been pushed out of countries’ Exclusive Economic Zones and further south on to the high seas, where they then targeted Antarctic toothfish with gillnets.

 Unfortunately, due to the international law of the sea, this type of fishing on the high seas without a license from a responsible CCAMLR member nation is not necessarily illegal; but is definitely unregulated and unreported.
-Unscrupulous operators had been using the legal ‘loophole’ to avoid sanctions in more recent years, although the advent of INTERPOL pressure and collaborative actions by governments globally has seen this loophole rapidly disappearing for toothfish IUU operators.
+Unscrupulous operators had been using the legal ‘loophole’ to avoid sanctions in more recent years, although the advent of INTERPOL pressure, the high profile Operation Icefish by Sea Shepherd in 2015, and the ongoing collaborative actions by governments globally has seen this loophole rapidly disappearing for toothfish IUU operators.

 Statement 3.
 Toothfish are slow growing, long lived and so can’t be sustainably fished.

 A good measure of the maximum age of a fish species is the age by which 99% of the population has died.
 This is called relative maximum age.
 The relative maximum age for both Antarctic and Patagonian toothfish is around 35 years, compared with snapper 60 years and hapuku (groper) 46 years.
 Toothfish grow nearly 30 cm in the first two years of life, and to around 65 cm in the first five years.
 They typically grow to over 1m in their first 10 years of life.